ujov/edu.jee7.certification.preparation/sample/README.md

 </tr>
 </table>

-Just implement one of the above interfaces with `@WebListner` annotation.
+* Just implement one of the above interfaces with `@WebListner` annotation.
+* each class is annotated with `@WebListener`, declared in the `web.xml`, or registered via one of the `ServletContext.addListener` methods

 ### WebServlet